kofan/wordbox/README.md

 # WordPress Application Box

-This is a scaffolding that should be used for each new WordPress project in our company.
+This is a scaffolding that should be used for a new WordPress project.
 This box consists of:

 - Vagrant